 Northwestern Connecticut Community College strives to provide a safe and welcoming atmosphere to all NCCC students.
-That includes making sure that students are up to date on the appropriate immunizations.
-It also includes offering an environment free of acts of sexual misconduct and relationship violence.
-NCCC is committed to making sure that every member of our community here at the college has the opportunity for a safe academic and working experience.
+That includes making sure that students are aware of the college’s Emergency Action and Hazard Mitigation Plans and are up to date on the appropriate immunization shots.
+Also, providing a tobacco-free learning environment and one free of acts of sexual misconduct and relationship violence is a priority.
+NCCC is committed to making sure that every member of our community here at the college has the opportunity for a healthy and safe academic and working experience.

 How NCCC Is Addressing Sexual Violence

 - Reduce the incidence of sexual assault, intimate partner violence and domestic violence through educational and outreach efforts.

 - Increase the reporting of incidents by improving access to services.

 Sexual assault and intimate partner violence will not be excused or tolerated.
 Existing criminal, civil and disciplinary actions will be enforced.
 Northwestern Connecticut Community College has adopted measures to educate the campus community and protocols to assist victims.
 Special emphasis is placed on the needs, rights and privacy of the victim and due process for offenders.
 NCCC adheres to federal, state and local requirements for interventions, crime reporting and privacy provisions related to sexual assault.